Aftermath of World War II: Germany

-After the German surrender, the International Red Cross was prohibited from providing aid such as food or visiting POW camps for Germans inside Germany.
+Following the German surrender, the International Red Cross was prohibited from providing aid such as food or visiting POW camps for Germans inside Germany.
 However, after making approaches to the Allies in the autumn of 1945 it was allowed to investigate the camps in the UK and French occupation zones of Germany, as well as to provide relief to the prisoners held there.
 On 4 February 1946, the Red Cross was also permitted to visit and assist prisoners in the U.S. occupation zone of Germany, although only with very small quantities of food.
 The Red Cross petitioned successfully for improvements to be made in the living conditions of German POWs.

+The German people as a whole, especially its youth, were traumatized psychologically by the previous decade of Nazi rule, with major cities and infrastructure destroyed by Allied bombardments.
+This trauma was multifaceted, as it permeated all levels of society, by means of the systematic Nazification of the country with the strategic creation of the Reich Ministry of Public Enlightenment and Propaganda which took over the media and all institutions, and put in place the systematic indoctrination of the very young via the creation of the Hitler Youth, the Deutsches Jungvolk, the League of German Girls and the Jungmädelbund.
+At the end of the war, major cities were devastated, food shortages ensued, and a wave of denazification occurred throughout occupied Germany.

 France

 As France was liberated from German occupation, an épuration (purge) of real and suspected Nazi collaborators began.
-At first this was undertaken in an extralegal manner by the French Resistance (called the épuration sauvage, "wild purge").
+At first, this was undertaken in an extralegal manner by the French Resistance (called the épuration sauvage, "wild purge").
 French women who had had romantic liaisons with German soldiers were publicly humiliated and had their heads shaved.
-There were also a wave of summary executions estimated to have killed about 10,000 people.
+There was also a wave of summary executions estimated to have killed about 10,000 people.

 When the Provisional Government of the French Republic established control, the Épuration légale ("legal purge") began.
 There were no international war crimes trials for French collaborators, who were tried in the domestic courts.
 Approximately 300,000 cases were investigated; 120,000 people were given various sentences including 6,763 death sentences (of which only 791 were carried out).
 Most convicts were given amnesty a few years later.